jamesfmackenzie/jamesfmackenzie.github.io/_posts/transferring_files_from_pc_to_st/2016-02-13-use-rs232-serial-cable-and-zmodem-to-transfer-files-from-pc-to-st.md

 ### 4. Transfer XYZ to the ST

-Before we can transfer any files down the serial cable, we need to copy <code>XYZ.TTP</code> across to the ST via conventional means.
-On your PC, prepare an [ST-compatible floppy disk]({% post_url 2016-01-30-use-floppy-disk-to-transfer-files-from-pc-to-st %}) and copy <code>XYZ.TTP</code> (from the downloaded Ghostlink archive) onto it.
+Before we can transfer any files down the serial cable, we need to copy XYZ across to the ST via conventional means.
+On your PC, prepare an [ST-compatible floppy disk]({% post_url 2016-01-30-use-floppy-disk-to-transfer-files-from-pc-to-st %}) and copy <code>XYZ.TTP</code> onto it.

 ### 5. Run XYZ.TTP

 Pop your newly-created floppy into the ST drive and launch <code>XYZ.TTP</code>.
-No parameters are required, just press OK and let the application start:
+No parameters required, just press "OK" and let the application start:

 ![](/img/posts/atari_st_launch_xyz_zmodem.gif "Launching X Y Z V2.02")